-Public Health Q&As
+Public Health questions and answers

 I have been contacted by NHS Test and Trace and told to self-isolate for 14 days.
 Can this be reduced if I get a negative COVID test result?